 Hopefully this video answered some questions people have had about their drills.
 Please always refer to your owners manual for specifics regarding your particular drill and observe all safety precautions.

-Check out The Handyguys Store – Now that you know how to operate a drill you can purchase your drill through our store and everything is handled by Amazon.
+Now that you know how to operate a drill you can purchase your drill through our Amazon links.
 Making your purchases this way helps us out quite a bit!
 Thanks – The Handyguys Brian and Paul.